Serpentine Squiggles

 —Line? (sent Hysteria, not proxied this time, but no more scrutable; she had that characteristic opacity of the royal castes.)

-—Bound. (answered Contempt’s lice reflexively.)
-To what trespass does this one owe the touch of an architect’s silk and mind?
+—Bound. (answered Contempt’s lice reflexively.
+Then, in her own voice:) To what trespass does this one owe the touch of an architect’s silk and mind?

-—May I make a physical inquiry?
-(Hysteria sent, still opacity to scrutiny, but revealing a glint of restraint.
+—May I make a physical inquiry? (sent Hysteria, still opaque to scrutiny, but revealing a glint of restraint.
 The hunter could refuse, and the architect would not insist.)

 But restraint should have been obvious.
-The line was bound — had Contempt broken accord and earned royal ire, then it’d simply be a matter of following the tug of serivane between them.
+Between them, a line was bound — had Contempt lost accord and earned royal ire, then it’d simply be a matter of following the tug of serivane between them.
 No escape.

 —I am hanging in the vomitorium of the upper gymnasium.